tokland/omreact/README.md

-> Purely functional React components with local state
+# Purely functional React components with local state

-`OmReact` is a thin abstraction layer over React so you can write purely functional components with local state.
-While React.js is mostly a functional framework, it still promotes imperative code since `this.setState`, the component state updater, works by performing side-effects.
+`OmReact` is a thin layer over React that allows writing purely functional components with local state.
+React is mostly a functional framework, but it still promotes imperative code since `this.setState` works by performing side-effects.

-The idea is similar to the [Elm architecture](https://guide.elm-lang.org/architecture/) but applied to components: define a **single update** function that takes **actions** and returns **commands** (new state + async actions + parent actions).
-On render, instead of functions with side effects, event props (i.e. onClick) take pure values instead, either action constructors or plain values.
+`OmReact` is similar to the [Elm architecture](https://guide.elm-lang.org/architecture/), but applied to components: define a **single update** function that takes **actions** and returns **commands** (new state + async/parent actions).
+On render, event props take pure values, either action constructors or plain values (example: `$onClick="setValueOne"`), instead of functions with side effects.

 ## Install